screeniehost/.github/profile/README.md

 ## contributing

-we welcome contributions from everyone. here are some ways you can help:
+we welcome contributions from everyone.

-- report bugs and request features by opening issues.
-- fork the repository and submit pull requests for bug fixes and new features.
-- improve documentation and examples.
+for information, please refer to our [contributing guide](https://docs.screenie.host/resources/contribute)

 please be respectful and considerate in your interactions with others.